ani-vish-ME411/ME411_Fall2025_Tony_Stark/README.md

 1. Open the python script and add the file location of the appropriate audio file.
 2. Make sure you open and run the python code before you start any of the interactions or else the audio from the speakers won't play
 3. Make sure the python script is running in the background so you don't have to keep running the script to hear the audio.

+Repeat the same for stepper motor with files:

+            Project_final.py
+            Project_final.ino